gallochris/writing/_posts/2016-01-13-how-they-use-it.md

 * * *

+I couldn't understand what I was seeing.
+"Why the hell are they doing that?"
+I asked.

 If you've never attended a NASCAR race, I recommend you do because it will change your perspective.

 You might consider NASCAR to be a hilly-billy sport.
 Or maybe you don't even consider a sport at all.
 I'm not here to debate that.

 NASCAR is a business, a multi-billion dollar one too.
 [That's a fact](http://www.forbes.com/nascar-valuations/).

 The access NASCAR gives fans is unreal.
-I had a chance to witness this myself a few years ago.
+I had a chance to find this out myself a few years ago.

-I had a Hot Pass, which means I was allowed to walk around when the garage was "hot" or cars were moving around.
+I had a **Hot Pass**, which means I was allowed to walk around when the garage was "hot" or cars were moving around.

 Each car has its own team.
 The team consists of a driver, crew chief, jackman, gas man, tire changer, utility man, etc.